FTRG: Who We Are

 I received my BA in psychology and neuroscience from Skidmore College, and graduated from NYU with an MA in psychology in 2021.
 While there I studied motivation and its potential relationship to extreme mindsets.
 I joined the FTRG staff the summer after as a data manager, and am excited to be working with the amazing people in this lab!

-I received a BA in psychology from Hunter College and plan on entering a master’s program in a related field after a few years of research experience.
+I received a BA in psychology from Hunter College and am currently enrolled in the NYU Masters program for Mental Health and Wellness Counseling.
 I worked as an extern at FTRG for two semesters before joining the team as a Junior Research Scientist in September 2022.
-I have worked on the Dental Fear project, Caseload Management, DoD SA, and Integrated Operational Support.
-In my free time I am a musician and an avid reader.
+I am mainly involved in the Dental Fear Study, but also help out with other studies and general lab coordination.
+In my free time, I am a musician and an avid reader.

 I am a graduate of Nyack College with a BA in Psychology and am currently pursuing an MSW at the NYU Silver School of Social Work.
-I began my externship with FTRG as a recruiter for the Teen Dating Study in Fall 2014 and then as a Demand-Withdraw head observational coder in Summer 2015.
-I was extremely fortunate to officially join the FTRG staff as a Junior Research Scientist in 2016.
+I began my externship with FTRG as a recruiter for the Teen Dating Study and then as a Demand-Withdraw head observational coder.
+Later, I was extremely fortunate to officially join the FTRG staff as a Junior Research Scientist.
 I started as an assessment runner on the Science of Behavior Change study.
-Since then, I have been involved as a project coordinator in a variety of studies in the lab, including Caseload Management, ADAPT Level 1 Group Reboot, Department of Defense Sexual Assault Prevention, IES Second Step, and FAP Animal Cruelty Reporting.
-Outside of the lab, I enjoy taking theater dance lessons, listening to comedy podcasts, and reading and watching anything from the science fiction and fantasy genre.
+Since then, I have been involved as a project coordinator in a variety of studies in the lab, including Caseload Management, ADAPT Level 1 and Aftercare Group Reboot, Department of Defense Sexual Assault Prevention, DTA IV Sexual Harassment, IES Second Step, and FAP Animal Cruelty Reporting.
+Outside of the lab, I enjoy going to pop culture conventions and Renaissance faires, and reading and watching anything from the science fiction and fantasy genre.

 I received my MSW from NYU Silver School of Social work, and while at NYU Silver, took part in various research projects and training.
 Some of these experiences include being a Research Trainee at the NYU Langone SARET Program and a LEND Trainee at the Westchester Institute for Human Development.
 After graduating my MSW, I obtained my LMSW, pursued a clinical social work position in a foster care agency, and obtained valuable clinical skills and knowledge about the US foster care system.
 I am passionate about social science research specifically looking into the efficacy of evidence based and informed treatments.
 I am also interested in topics including child maltreatment, foster care, interpersonal relationships and couple and family psychology.